 State criminal laws vary widely.
 What carries less than one year in jail in one state could carry five years in prison in another.
 The laws regarding MDMA (whether in ecstasy or Molly form) are similar.
 Here is just a sample of the various charges and penalties you could face in some states:

 Arizona: Possession of this “Dangerous Drug” carries up to 6 months in jail on a Class 1 misdemeanor conviction for a first time offense.

 - California: Virtually all drug possession offenses except marijuana are felonies in California.
 So you are at risk of jail time for an ecstasy charge.
 Probation and/or a brief jail sentence is common.

 Florida: Here, you could be charged with “possession of an unlawful chemical” if you are caught with MDMA.
 A conviction carries up to 15 years in prison on this second degree felony.

 Massachusetts: Considers MDMA a Class B Controlled Substance which carries up to 1 years in prison for a first time possession offense.

 New Jersey: You face six months in jail for a first ecstasy possession offense.
-If this isn’t your first drug possession charge, you’ll could be facing a maximum or 18 months in jail.
+If this isn’t a first drug possession charge, you’ll could be facing a maximum or 18 months in jail.

 MDMA is considered a highly dangerous drug, and because it’s experiencing a resurgence of popularity in the form of Molly, law enforcement and courts alike will take a hard line on anyone found in possession of it.